jon-harper/OmniBox/readme.md

 The current release is version 0.9.8.1.
 A changelog and download list are available on the **[release page](https://github.com/jon-harper/OmniBox/releases/tag/0.9.8.1)**.

-### Upcoming Release
+### Current Beta

-The Core case for 0.9.9 is *stable*; some trays and panels still need fit testing and documentation.
+[Version 0.9.9 is currently in beta](https://github.com/jon-harper/OmniBox/tree/0.9.9-beta); some trays and panels still need fit testing and documentation.

 Release is expected in late November 2022.